acutesoftware/lifepim/README.md

 automatic uploading to https://www.lifepim.com

 ### Music collection
-collects metadata on your music collection, and uploads index to lifepim.
+collects metadata on your music collection for local use.

 If your NAS has shared folders you can access your music from lifepim through the relative url.